armbian/build/README.md

 - Do you have troubles with **your board or Linux application**?

     We only support our work.
 Hardware and generic support is very limited.
-Consider using [general project search]https://www.armbian.com/search), best effort [community support](https://forum.armbian.com/) or hiring an Linux expert.
+Consider using [general project search](https://www.armbian.com/search), best effort [community support](https://forum.armbian.com/) or hiring an expert.

 <p align=right><a href=#table-of-contents>⇧</a></p>